 African Americans have a much higher rate of non-diabetic end-stage renal disease (ESRD) than populations without recent African ancestry.

-- Determining risk status in an African American patient, particularly in patients with SLE, membranous glomerulopathy, or HIV
+- Determining risk status in patients with possible African ancestry

 - Patient being considered for kidney donation